Jolokia Protocol

 Since Jolokia 2.1.0 we can use includeRequest parameter to tell Jolokia to exclude request field from the response.

-Restrict depth of the returned tree
+Restrict the depth of the returned tree

 The optional parameter maxDepth can be used to restrict the depth of the return tree.
 Two value are possible: A maxDepth of 1 restricts the return value to a map with the JMX domains as keys, a maxDepth of 2 truncates the map returned to the domain names (first level) and the MBean’s properties (second level).
 The final values of the maps don’t have any meaning and are dummy values.